Activities in Townsville, North Queensland.

 Australian Pollinators Week 12 – 18 November is a time to celebrate our pollinators!

-At Mundy Creek, Garbutt and in nearby gardens, we have identified a number of native species including (Fire-tailed Resin, Blue-banded and Leafcutter bees (Megachile), Reed Bees (Exoneura) and Great Carpenter bees (Xylocopa).
+At Mundy Creek, Garbutt and in nearby gardens, local landcarers have identified a number of native species including (Fire-tailed Resin, Blue-banded and Leafcutter bees (Megachile), Reed Bees (Exoneura) and Great Carpenter bees (Xylocopa).

-So this year for Pollinators Week at Mundy Creek we’ll be doing a ‘Pollinators Special’ Tree Planting of flowering and fruiting species that are known to attract and sustain our native pollinators – the birds, bees, wasps, moths, bats and beetles.
+So this year for Pollinators Week at Mundy Creek they held a ‘Pollinators Special’ Tree Planting of flowering and fruiting species that are known to attract and sustain our native pollinators – the birds, bees, wasps, moths, bats and beetles.

-In the lead up to the community planting event Bernadette (Mundy Creek Natureway Regeneration Project Coordinator / Landcare Site Leader) will be leading a native bee / insect motel making activity, and installing some of these motels across the site as part of the Golden bee project – a global collective of creative collaborators inspired by literal and metaphoric engagement with bees.
+In the lead up to the community planting event Bernadette (Mundy Creek Natureway Regeneration Project Coordinator / Landcare Site Leader) led a native bee / insect motel making activity.
+She and other Mundy Creek Catchment Care group participants later installed some of these motels across the site as part of the Golden bee project – a global collective of creative collaborators inspired by literal and metaphoric engagement with bees.

-We left the majority of these poisoned trees in situ, so that the habitat was sustained until we could plant native trees next to the dead and dying weeds (when some rain arrives).
+We left the majority of these poisoned trees in situ, so that the habitat was sustained until we could plant native trees next to the dead and dying weeds (when some rain arrives)”, said Boscacci.

-If you would like to contribute to or participate in these activities, please email or call us for more details.
+If you would like to contribute to or participate in similar future activities, please email or call us for more details.

 CDTLI firstname.lastname@example.org or call the Landcare Officer on 0428 428 542